Hevsy/finance/README.md

 # Finance App

 This is a web-based finance application built using Flask, PostgreSQL, and IEX API for stock data.
 The application allows users to buy and sell stocks, and view their transaction history and portfolio.
-Users can also look up real-time stock prices and information. allows users to manage their stock protfolio
+Users can also look up real-time stock prices and information.

 ## AWS Services Used
 * Amazon Elastic Compute Cloud (EC2)